Prior - WDB Board outreach

 Having a lifelong fondness for ice cream, it was only natural for Ann Block to be a partner/owner of The Woodsfield Grill and Chill Dairy Queen!
-In addition to managing the financial operations of this 4 year old business, Ann is in her second elected term as the Monroe County Recorder.
+In addition to managing the financial operations of this 10 year old business, Ann is in her third elected term as the Monroe County Recorder.

-She is a member of the Ohio Area 15 Workforce Development Board, the Ohio Recorders’ Association, the Ohio Women’s Caucus and the Monroe County Chamber of Commerce and she is currently serving as the Vice-Chairman of the Area 15 WDB and as Secretary of the Ohio Recorders’ Association.
+She is a member of the Ohio Area 15 Workforce Development Board, the Ohio Recorders’ Association, the Ohio Women’s Caucus and the Monroe County Chamber of Commerce and she is currently serving as the Chairman of the Area 15 WDB and as past president of the Ohio Recorders’ Association.
 She also serves as Treasurer of the Ohio State Women’s Caucus.

 Before her election as County Recorder, Ann represented the Office of the Ohio Secretary of State in 11 Southeastern Counties as a Regional Liaison.
 Besides working with County Boards of Elections as a resource, her primary focus was to promote community partnerships and facilitate stronger working relationships between the key stakeholders throughout her region by marketing the services and programs offered by the Secretary of State’s office.
 Interestingly, all of the Area 15 WDB counties are also counties she served for the Secretary of State’s office.